 Many people feel that acupuncture is a radical procedure and won't even consider trying it.
 However, when patients understand more about what it is and how it works, myths can be dispelled and patients are able better understand how it might benefit them.
 Whether or not you feel that it’s right for you, understanding more about acupuncture can help to open up your potential treatment options.

 What is Acupuncture?

 Acupuncture is a medical treatment that is often used for pain relief.
 The actual procedure involves inserting very thin needles in different spots in the body, at various depths.
-Scientific research suggests that while this does have a positive effect on treating pain, the specifics of how it works is still unclear.
+Scientific research suggests that while this does have a positive effect on treating pain, the specifics of how it works are still unclear.
 Some individuals suggest that acupuncture works through balancing vital energies, while others believe that it triggers a neurological response that helps to alleviate pain.

-Acupuncturists believe that the balancing of your energy can help relieve pain, boost wellbeing and even cure some illnesses.
+Acupuncturists believe that the balancing of your energy can help relieve pain, boost well-being and even cure some illnesses.
 Many patients use acupuncture to treat high blood pressure, headaches, joint pain, and even whooping cough.

 How Does it Work

 While science is still unclear on exactly how the process that acupuncture uses works, traditional Chinese medicine suggests that it balances the life forces or “Qi."
 Qi is an energy that is believed to flow through the meridians in the body.
 These energy flows can be accessed through 350 different acupuncture points in the body.
 When a needle is inserted into these points, it is believed to help restore the balance of energy.

 While science cannot prove this theory, there is evidence that it does help with certain conditions.
 The scientific belief is that the acupuncture points are in areas where muscles, nerves, and connective tissue are likely to be stimulated.
 Stimulation of these areas increases blood flow which may be the reason that acupuncture can help with pain relief.